Fudan-iGEM/2023-wiki/docs/src/education.md

 ### Painting Our Genes: A Picture Book Series for Kids

-<p><small style="color: gray">📅 Date: Jul. - Oct., 2023<br>🗣️Organizers: Zhe Dong, Chenye Li, Yijun Wang, Qingying Yang, Mingfang Zheng</br>  👥Audience: Children aged 4-7</small></p>
+<p><small style="color: gray">📅 Date: Jul. - Oct., 2023<br>🗣️Organizers: Zhe Dong, Chenye Li, Yijun Wang, Qingying Yang, Mingfang Zheng<br>  👥Audience: Children aged 4-7</small></p>

 We were committed to creating an efficient educational model that enabled children to receive and understand information quickly, introducing them to the fascinating world of synthetic biology.
-To achieve this, we **initiated a collaboration** among four iGEM teams (Fudan, ShanghaiTech, Tongji, and NUDT) to create a picture book series centered on **genes and gene editing**.
+To achieve this, we **initiated a collaboration** among four iGEM teams (Fudan, [ShanghaiTech](https://2023.igem.wiki/shanghaitech-china/), [Tongji](https://2023.igem.wiki/tongji-china/), and [NUDT](https://2023.igem.wiki/nudt-china/)) to create a picture book series centered on **genes and gene editing**.
 We carefully balanced professionalism with accessibility and incorporated **interactive** **elements** for an immersive reading experience and active participation. **Continuous feedback** from a children's book editor and a select group of children helped us refine the series.
 These books have been distributed freely both offline and online nationwide.
-For Chinese version, please refer to [this link](https://static.igem.wiki/teams/4765/wiki/education/picture-book-chinese.pdf).
+For Chinese version, please refer to [this file for Chinese versions](https://static.igem.wiki/teams/4765/wiki/education/picture-book-chinese.pdf).

 <iframe src="https://static.igem.wiki/teams/4765/wiki/education/picture-book-what-is-gene-final.pdf" width="100%" height='500px'></iframe>